 The girl-group subplot is handled so lightly we barely even register it as a subplot.
 Gene drafts three classmates to perform as a Supremes-style trio in the casino, as makes sense within his ambitions as a musician; he’s an auteur in the Brian Wilson-Phil Spector vein, not a wannabe rock star, which is unusual for an 11-year-old but maybe appropriate for a keyboardist.
 This story arc’s really just an excuse for the girl group to break up so Gene can perform the song he wrote for them himself, Simpsons-esque beehive wig and all, and it’s a satisfying ending because it’s a triple fuck-you: to the gender binary Gene consistently sidesteps, to the imbalance inherent in the male producer-female singer relationship, and to the obstacles standing in Gene’s way to stardom.
 As we’ve learned again and again, whether it’s on his quest to find a two-butted goat or to stage a Die Hard musical, nothing can stop Gene Belcher once he gets on a roll.

 Meanwhile, Bob is assigned a first-time doctor who’s never performed an operation without his supervisor.
 Bob wants to leave, but Linda’s a little too into the doctor, who must be in his early twenties.
-We understand Linda’s too morally steadfast to ever cheat on her Bobby, but we also suspect she’s thought of Tom Selleck in the sack a few more times than Bob would be comfortable with, and a little crush now and then isn’t something I’d put past her.
+We understand Linda’s too morally steadfast to ever cheat on her Bobby (her rejection of a suitor in “Seaplane!” is inspirational), but we also suspect she’s thought of Tom Selleck in the sack a few more times than Bob would be comfortable with, and a little crush now and then isn’t something I’d put past her.
 That wouldn’t be an unreasonable explanation for her absurd behavior, which results in Bob waking up with his whole body shaved and his hand in a cast.

 It’s always exhausting in media when we have to see kids get punished, and though Bob and Linda promise Louise will be in big trouble for opening an illegal gambling establishment in their business, we never actually see them lay down the law.
 On a psychological level, it’d turn us against them.
 Not that the kids don’t deserve to get grounded or worse.
-It’s just that no one likes seeing parents punish their kids because it’s a fucking drag and because no one likes authority.
+It’s just that no one likes seeing parents punish their kids because it’s a drag to watch and because no one likes authority.
 Instead, we get the best ending line of any Bob’s episode, followed by Linda riding out on a chorus line of sailors.
 “What more do you want/when the kids run the restaurant?” she sings, bemused by her batshit life.
-Jazz hands on that last syllable, because Linda’s totally lost in the song.
-Of course she is.

 (I also wrote the Wikipedia plot summary for this episode—link here.)